keatura/my-ordinary-vault-md/TTRPG/unsorted characters/Zadkiel.md

 - aldrir

 ###### General Ideas
-phoenix themed paladin who is Literally Golden Retriever to an unhealthy degree
+phoenix/martyr themed paladin who is Literally Golden Retriever until you hurt Talia arguably doesnt actually care that much about other people because

 ###### goals for the character
 - enneagram stuffs